Vah1d/ADM-HW2/README.md

 ---------------------------------------------------

-1. `HW2.ipynb`:

-   >This script provides our analysis of the different datasets, already run so it will be easy to understand and not computationally heavy for people who would like to read it.
-2. `functions.py`:

-   >A python page containing all the functions, together with descriptions of what our functions do.
-3. `README.md`:
+1. `README.md`:

    > A markdown file which you are reading right now explaining how we worked and the descriptions of our Github repository.

+2. `RQ1_RQ2_RQ7_RQ8_AQ1.ipynb`:

+   >This script provides our analysis of the different datasets, for the questions: RQ1, RQ2, RQ7, RQ8 and the AQ1.
+   >Done by Flavio Brizzolari scrocco

+3. `RQ3_RQ4_AQ2.ipynb`:

+   >This script provides our analysis of the different datasets for the questions: RQ3, RQ4 and the AQ2.
+   >Done by Viktoriia Vlasenko.

+4. `RQ5_RQ6.ipynb`:

+   >This script provides our analysis of the different datasets for the questions: RQ5, RQ5.
+   >Done by Vahid ghanbarizadeh.

+3. `adm2.py`:

+   > A python file with functions needed for `RQ3_RQ4_AQ2.ipynb`.

 4. `commandline.sh`:

     >A .sh file to answer the command line questions of our assignment, a terminal based analysis.
+    >Done by Vahid ghanbarizadeh.

+2. `functions.py`:

+   >A python file containing the functions needed for `RQ1_RQ2_RQ7_RQ8_AQ1.ipynb`.